spatialos/UnrealGDK/SpatialGDK/Documentation/content/map-travel.md

 ## UWorld::ServerTravel

-Server travel is supported on single server worker deployments.
-For testing in PIE, ensure that you have "Use Single Process" disabled in "Editor Preferences/Level Editor/Play/Multiplayer Options" and set "Editor Multiplayer Mode" to "Play As Client".
+Server travel is supported in single server-worker deployments.
+If you want to test server travel in Editor, ensure that you have "Use Single Process" disabled in "Editor Preferences/Level Editor/Play/Multiplayer Options" and set "Editor Multiplayer Mode" to "Play As Client".

 > Warning: `Multi worker ServerTravel` is on the [roadmap](https://github.com/spatialos/UnrealGDK/projects/1#card-22461878) but is not currently supported.